tomagladiator/codium/README.md

 codium
 ======
-An alternativ way to code your website.
+An alternativ way to code your HTML.
 A way to code more easily and with a good flexibility.

 This is just a concept so currently no software can compile this language.
 To be clear, in this concept we suppose that a browser is smart enough to understand this code.
 That's it that's all.

 Forget about `<p>` `<i>` `<a>` `<e>` `<b>` `<div>` `<article>` `<main>` `<header>` `<ul>` `<li>` ....

-Here, you can custom yours elements like you wish:
+Here, you can create customs elements like you wish:

     [ menu ]
         [ menu-list ]